ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt05_bindless.md

 uint intersection_geometry_global_index = intersection_custom_instance_id + intersection_geometry_id;
 ```

-As we build the acceleration structure, we keep track of how many geometries each instance contains, and make sure that everything can be identified uniquely using the sum of the instance custom ID and the geometry ID.
-We build a set of look-up tables so that with this unique identifier we can access everything that we need to render the intersected triangle.
+As you build the acceleration structure, you can keep track of how many geometries each instance contains, and make sure that everything can be identified uniquely using the sum of the instance custom ID and the geometry ID.
+You can build a set of look-up tables so that with this unique identifier you can access everything that you need to render the intersected triangle:

 ``` cpp
 uint32_t custom_index = 0;